-The Company's Diversity Policy is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate_Governance.
+The Company's Diversity Policy is available on the corporate governance section of the Company's website.
 The Diversity Policy outlines the Company's Diversity Vision, which is to be an inclusive and accessible organisation through the development of a culture that embraces diversity.